-Keep Things Out in the Open (Part V)
+Keep Your Dating Life Out in the Open (Part 5)

 So, you have something sensitive you need to share with your significant other.
 Perhaps it’s a heart wound you’ve never had the courage to share with anyone.
 Maybe it’s something you’ve done that no one else knows about.

 If that is you, please believe me, I want nothing more than for you to find the healing and wholeness you so desperately desire (and need).

 Let me clarify.
 If you need to make a disclosure you’ve never made before, it would be best for you to make that confession to someone who is NOT your love interest.

 I know that’s hard to believe, because in the movies all wounds are healed, all questions answered, all emptiness filled, and all sadness banished in the context of romantic love.
 However…

 In real life, romantic relationships have a tendency to cause more pain than they heal, complicate more issues than they clarify and leave more people feeling empty than filled.

 This is why half of all marriages end in divorce, because the romantic love that draws two sweethearts together is simply not strong enough to sustain the trials of life.